amirhajibabaei/AutoForce/theforce/md/README.md

 trajectory:   traj file name (default='md.traj')
 loginterval:  for traj file (default=1)
 append:       append to traj file (default=False)
-rattle:       rattle atoms at the initial step (default=0.05)
+rattle:       rattle atoms at the initial step (default=0.0)

+other:
+ediff, fdiff, coveps: see theforce/calculator notes
 ```
 All of the above tags have default values which will be overridden
 with the settings in `MD`.